 Any time you’ve got major intersections with lots of traffic, accidents will happen.
 In Houston, we have the biggest, busiest intersections in all of Texas.
 Tractor-trailer trucks carrying goods across the country are significant contributors to our high-traffic areas.
 Unfortunately, being a shipping thoroughfare brings more opportunities for crashes with big trucks.
 We’ve put together a list of the most dangerous intersections in the Houston metropolitan area.
 With this information, you can better plan your trips and drive routes that keep your family safe.
 Even if your new path takes a bit longer than usual, the safety of you and your loved ones is worth it.

 The reality is that you have a decent chance of being hit by an 18-wheeler in the Houston area.
 In the event that this happens, you may sustain severe injuries and total loss of your vehicle, or even lose a loved one; in that case, don’t hesitate to contact an experienced negligent death attorneys in Houston, TX.
 You’ll want a tough and experienced law firm in your corner handling your case.
-The Houston truck accident attorneys at the Stephens Law Firm can help.
+The experienced truck injury attorney in Houston at the Stephens Law Firm can help.
 Not your average auto wreck law firm, they will be ready to help you no matter what the circumstances.
 Keep reading for our list of the worst intersections for Houston 18-wheeler accidents.